-EDCI 3930 Student Teaching in the Elementary and Secondary Schools basis for one semester.
+EDCI 3930 Student Teaching in the Elementary and Secondary Schools

+Prerequisites: requirements listed under "Requirements for Student Teaching."
+The student will be assigned to a school on a full-day basis for one semester.
 This course is designed to provide the student with an opportunity to acquire and apply competencies essential for effective teaching and to create an awareness of the total school program.
 This course is open only to students with majors in either music education or physical education.
 The student teacher will participate in classroom teaching and observation, planning and evaluation conferences, school and community activities, and other school-related experiences.
 Seminars will be held in conjunction with this experience.
 Seminars will address the topics of classroom management and interpersonal skills of teaching.